cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 1. The linked block or variable was initialized before external variables are accessed for read or write.
 2. The value of a global variable used to hold the memory doesn't change once initialized.

-The first requirement may be satisfied by using a linked block with a guard code as the initial value of the variable.
+The first requirement may be satisfied by using a guarded linked block as the initial value of the variable.
 In more complex cases, assigning a value to the variable via function call might be necessary.

 ## External variables